 The third wine they make is a proprietary blend of predominately Cabernet Franc, Cabernet Sauvignon and Merlot.
 You can taste their wines at the Vintner’s Collective located near downtown Napa.
 Vinoce was the first winery to have its wines available for tasting at Vintner’s Collective.
 They are also well distributed within the USA and can be found in select locations in southern Vietnam of all places!
 The Nuss’s also produce Twenty Rows.
 Visit: www.vinoce.com

-NOTE 1: this review has been identified as needing a **major** update.
+NOTE 1: this entire review has been identified as needing a **major** update.

 NOTE 2: after 10 years of operating their tasting room out of their Vallejo Street location, the tasting room closed on May 1, 2018.
-As of this latest update, plans are under way to relocate to a new winery space along the Napa River – along the Tannery Bend on Coombs Street.
-Plans also call for sharing the space with a Bourbon producer.
+As of this latest update, plans are under way to relocate to a new winery space along the Napa River – along the Tannery Bend at 68 S. Coombs Street.
+Plans possibly also call for sharing the space with a Bourbon producer.

-The grand opening will come sometime in late summer.
-Tyler if you see this before I do and your new tasting room is already open, please email me directly.
+As of our latest update, the grand opening will come sometime in late fall.
 We will keep an eye on the new space and will update this review and our review of Twenty Rows soon after their new tasting space opens.
 Gracias.